geflx/UFV_C_Google_Pagerank/README.md

 # Google’s PageRank
-First work in CS Course, implementing first algorithm used from Google to **rank web searchs**, the PageRank.
+First college work in Computer Science course, implementing the first algorithm used from Google to **rank web searches**, the PageRank.
 In this problem, there are N pages, each one having at most N-1 linked output pages.
-We want to know **which order to show** the user in its web search, based on the pages relevance.
+We want to know **which order to show** the user in its web search, based on the relevance of the pages.
 The iterative method for calculating the PageRank is implemented here, known as "Power Method".

 ## How to run?